Year 6

 Science

-This half term, we will learn about the circulatory system in humans.
+This half term, we will learn about light.
 We will be covering:

 Computing